WebSourceGroup/SEO-Booster-Rocket/readme.txt

 7. Additionally, the search results page also contains a basic table that contains actionable information so that your visitors/customers can make an educated decision.

-8. The Administration page for the SEO Booster Rocket has a few options including requiring a Google Place & Google Maps API Key, a hard coded URI for a page containing the page that uses the SEO Booster Rocket shortcode, search cache age & an option to Show Support for the SEO Booster Rocket.
+8. The Administration page has a location for a Google Place & Google Maps API Key, a hard coded URI for a page containing the page that uses the SEO Booster Rocket shortcode, search cache age & an option to Show Support for the SEO Booster Rocket.

 9. Just after activating the SEO Booster Rocket you’ll have to create the required database tables.